marksherriff/cs3240-s23-website/resources.md

 * [Deploying Python / Django apps on Heroku](https://devcenter.heroku.com/articles/python-gunicorn)
 * [Making Heroku automatically always do migrations whenever a new build is made](https://help.heroku.com/GDQ74SU2/django-migrations) - This fixes the "missing relation" problem on Heroku.

+### Deploying to Heroku

+1. Create an account on Heroku at [https://signup.heroku.com](https://signup.heroku.com) using the SAME email address / account that you used for GitHub and the GitHub Student Pack.
+Follow the instructions at [https://www.heroku.com/github-students](https://www.heroku.com/github-students) to make sure that your Heroku benefits are applied properly.
+2. Next, ensure Heroku has access to your GitHub repos by linking your GitHub account in the Heroku settings.
+Follow the instructions at [https://devcenter.heroku.com/articles/django-app-configuration](https://devcenter.heroku.com/articles/django-app-configuration) to learn how to make your project work on Heroku.
+You can look at the [https://github.com/uva-cs3240-f21/Staff-Build-Example](https://github.com/uva-cs3240-f21/Staff-Build-Example) repo for some examples of how to set up some of the configuration files.
+There is also some info in the README file at the repo on steps for deploying.
+There are several ways to do this and if you find another way online, that’s fine.
+3. Once you think your project is ready, you can login at [https://dashboard.heroku.com/apps](https://dashboard.heroku.com/apps) and create a new app.
+Under the Deploy tab, you can connect the GitHub repo for the project.
+This is why you have to get the project root setup correctly in Step 1!
+Once you connect the repo, you can scroll down to “Deploy Branch” on that same page and Heroku will clone your project and put it online!
+The link can be found in the Settings tab if you can't find it otherwise.

 ### Avoiding the macOS / psycopg2 error

 Use this code at the bottom of your `settings.py` file to try/catch the import of django-heroku so it only has to work when deployed to heroku and not locally: